KQM-git/TCL/enemy-data/humans/treasure-hoarders/treasure-hoarder-seaman.md

 ---
-description: A member of the decentralized criminal organization that has footprints all over the continent and even deep within unknown domains."Stealing?
+description: A member of the decentralized criminal organization that has footprints all over the continent and even deep within unknown domains.
+---

+# Treasure Hoarders

+## Treasure Hoarders: Seaman

+"Stealing?
 What do you mean, stealing?
 It's re-discovery, I tell you — the return of treasure to those who appreciate it!
 Makes everyone happy, to boot!
 How great is that, eh?"—A certain Treasure Hoarder Seaman, in response to a question posed by a doubtful recruit.
----

-# Treasure Hoarders

-## Treasure Hoarder Oarsman

 ## Weakspot Details